akuity/kargo/docs/docs/30-how-to-guides/11-working-with-projects.md

 ---
-description: Learn how to manage Projects
+description: Learn how to work effectively with Projects
-sidebar_label: Managing Projects
+sidebar_label: Working with Projects
 ---

-# Managing Projects
+# Working with Projects

 Each Kargo project is represented by a cluster-scoped Kubernetes resource of type `Project`.
 Reconciliation of such a resource effects all boilerplate